chris-blues/Nasa2FGearthview/README.md

 ------------------------------------
 About:

+This script runs on Linux (maybe Mac also?) in a Bash (Bourne Again Shell) Windows is not supported (by the nature of the script).

 In the end you will have 8 world-textures in .png and .dds format.
 Generally .dds is better in performance, but it won't work on some graphics cards.
 If this is the case for you, then try the .png files.